 As of January 1, 2019, PJM had 137 flowgates eligible for M2M (Market to Market) coordination.
-In 2019, PJM added 23 flowgates and deleted 19 flowgates, leaving 141 flowgates eligible for M2M coordination as of January 31, 2019.
+In the first nine months of 2019, PJM added 18 flowgates and deleted 16 flowgates, leaving 139 flowgates eligible for M2M coordination as of September 30, 2019.
 As of January 1, 2019, MISO had 239 flowgates eligible for M2M coordination.
-In 2019, MISO added 102 flowgates and deleted 155 flowgates, leaving 186 flowgates eligible for M2M coordination as of December 31, 2019.
+In the first nine months of 2019, MISO added 59 flowgates and deleted 113 flowgates, leaving 185 flowgates eligible for M2M coordination as of September 30, 2019.

 The firm flow entitlement (FFE) represents the amount of historic 2004 flow that each RTO had created on each RCF used in the market to market settlement process.
 The FFE establishes the amount of market flow that each RTO is permitted to create on the RCF before incurring redispatch costs during the market to market process.
-If the nonmonitoring RTO's real-time market flow is greater than their FFE plus the approved MW adjustment from day-ahead coordination, then the nonmonitoring RTO will pay the monitoring RTO based on the difference between their market flow and their FFE.
+If the nonmonitoring RTO's real-time market flow is greater than their FFE plus the approved MW adjustment from day-ahead coordination, then the non-monitoring RTO will pay the monitoring RTO based on the difference between their market flow and their FFE.
 If the nonmonitoring RTO's real-time market flow is less than their FFE plus the approved MW adjustment from day-ahead coordination, then the monitoring RTO will pay the nonmonitoring RTO for congestion relief provided by the nonmonitoring RTO based on the difference between the nonmonitoring RTO's market flow and their FFE.

-April 1, 2004, known as the freeze date, is used to determine the firm rights on flowgates based on historic premarket firm flows as of that date.
+April 1, 2004, known as the Freeze Date, is used to determine the firm rights on flowgates based on historic premarket firm flows as of that date.
 In the past 15 years, topology and market changes have occurred, making the 2004 flows irrelevant in 2019.
-The RTOs and stakeholders recognize that a modification to the freeze date is necessary.49 PJM and MISO stakeholders have spent several years on the freeze date issues.
+The RTOs and stakeholders recognize that a modification to the Freeze Date is necessary.
+The RTOs have stated that the issues with the

+Freeze Date have become prominent.
+PJM and MISO stakeholders have spent several years on the Freeze Date issues.
 Discussions regarding the Firm Flow Limit (FFL) solutions between market and nonmarket areas are also ongoing.
 No resolution to these issues appears imminent.
 The MMU recommends that the Commission require that the open FFE/FFL freeze date issues be addressed at a Commission technical conference, and that the Commission set a deadline to resolve the significant issues that result from the freeze date.

-In 2019, market to market operations resulted in MISO and PJM redispatching units to control congestion on M2M flowgates and the exchange of payments for this redispatch.
+In the first nine months of 2019, market to market operations resulted in MISO and PJM redispatching units to control congestion on M2M flowgates and the exchange of payments for this redispatch.
 Figure 9-10 shows credits for coordinated congestion management between PJM and MISO.